TF997/DMMoD/README.md

 Compile this git repo using your favourite c++ compiler eg:

-g++ DMMoD.cpp Options.cpp mainMenu.cpp Gen.cpp CharCreator.cpp -o DMMoD
+g++ DMMoD.cpp mainMenu.cpp Gen.cpp CharCreator.cpp -o DMMoD

 ### **Windows:**

-Download the zip and extract the *Windows* and run DMMoD.exe compile code if you want to do it from the core files: g++ DMMoD.cpp Options.cpp mainMenu.cpp Gen.cpp CharCreator.cpp -o DMMoD.exe -static-libgcc -static-libstdc++
+Download the zip and extract the *Windows* and run DMMoD.exe compile code if you want to do it from the core files: g++ DMMoD.cpp mainMenu.cpp Gen.cpp CharCreator.cpp -o DMMoD.exe -static-libgcc -static-libstdc++
 ## Showcase/Tutorial:
 ### Once the windows file has downloaded open run DMMoD.exe:
 ![alt text](https://i.imgur.com/VGFzlbI.png "1")